quintel/documentation/docs/main/merit-order.md

 #### 2. Satisfying Residual Demand, Assigning Dispatchables

 Secondly, the module tests how much additional producers are needed to satisfy the residual demand.
 The module starts with the cheapest plant first (lowest marginal operation costs).
-In Figure 6., this would be the yellow arrow (1).
+In [the simplified merit order chart](#merit-order-algorithm) this would be the yellow arrow (1).
 As the production capacity from producer (1) is limited (by the installed Number of Units, the effective capacity and availability), more producers have to go online.
 The next producers are chosen according to the merit order of available producers until the residual demand is covered for the respective hour.
 The very last dispatchable participant that is switched on usually does not operate at full load.
 The last participant operates only at the capacity required to exactly meet demand.

 After assigning the dispatchables for all hours of the year, the total full load hours are calculated for each participant.